Teaching is Decision-Making

 Once those ‘how’ decisions are made, we can think about ‘what’ to teach.

-We need to decide the content [the topic, context, function and form [link]], how we’re going to present it, materials to use, and the lesson structure (PPP, TBL, etc [link]).
+We must decide the content (the topic, context, function and form), how we will present it, the materials to use, and the lesson structure (PPP, TBL, etc.).

 If you’ve done all of the above, congratulations!
 You’ve pre-made dozens of decisions and saved yourself lots of mental energy.